-His German shepherd/Labrador cross Abby, who belonged to Sarah before she passed away, went everywhere with him so was not much of a guard dog.
+His german shepherd/labrador cross Abby, who belonged to Sarah before she died, went everywhere with him so was not much of a guard dog.

 Neighbours had seen nothing or were not at home when the burglars came.

-Mr Morrison had filed a report with police and already photos of the missing jewellery had been taken to second-hand stores and pawn shops.
+Mr Morrison had filed a report with police and photos of the missing jewellery have been taken to second-hand stores and pawn shops.